 One, the difference between non-grantor and grantor trusts is who is responsible for paying the income taxes on the trust assets.
 With a non-grantor trust, the income tax is paid at the trust level.
 In other words, whenever a distribution is made from the trust to a beneficiary, the taxes on that income will be included on the beneficiary’s individual income tax return.

-If you have questions regarding trusts and income taxes, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding trusts and income taxes, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.